 [a-z0-9!#$%&'*+/=?^_`{|}~-]+(?:.[a-z0-9!#$%&'*+/=?^_`{|}~-]+)*@(?:[a-z0-9](?:[a-z0-9-]*[a-z0-9])?.)+[a-z0-9](?:[a-z0-9-]*[a-z0-9])?

-Here are the steps needed to verify email address by pinging the email server:
+Here are a few simple steps needed to verify an email address by pinging the email server:

 1. Look up the mail server using the command “nslookup -type=mx” followed by the email domain name.